maxnmcbride/CodeWarsPractice/README.md

 90, if a grade for the exam is more than 75 and if a number of completed projects is minimum 5.
 75, if a grade for the exam is more than 50 and if a number of completed projects is minimum 2.
 0, in other cases

+49. Grasshopper - Terminal game combat function

+Create a combat function that takes the player's current health and the amount of damage recieved, and returns the player's new health.
+Health can't be less than 0.

 _________________________________________
 Ruby